Plant nutrition: Micronutrients

 Mo deficiency is usually found on older growth.
-Fe, Mn and Cu effect new growth, causing green or yellow veins, Zn ca effect old and new leaves, and B will be seem on terminal buds.
+Fe, Mn and Cu effect new growth, causing green or yellow veins, Zn can effect old and new leaves, and B will be seem on terminal buds.
 A plant with zinc deficiency may have leaves on top of each other due to reduced internodal expansion.

 Zinc is the most widely deficient micronutrient for industrial crop cultivation, followed by boron.
 Acidifying N fertilizers create micro-sites around the granule that keep micronutrient cations soluble for longer in alkaline soils, but high concentrations of P or C may negate these effects.

 Boron deficiencies effecting seed yields and pollen fertility are common in laterite soils.
 Boron is essential for the proper forming and strengthening of cell walls.
 Lack of boron results in short thick cells producing stunted fruiting bodies and roots.
 Deficiency results in the death of the terminal growing points and stunted growth.
 Inadequate amounts of boron affect many agricultural crops, legume forage crops most strongly.
 Boron deficiencies can be detected by analysis of plant material to apply a correction before the obvious symptoms appear, after which it is too late to prevent crop loss.
 Strawberries deficient in boron will produce lumpy fruit; apricots will not blossom or, if they do, will not fruit or will drop their fruit depending on the level of boron deficit.
 Broadcast of boron supplements is effective and long term; a foliar spray is immediate but must be repeated.